MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/README.md

 #### Plans (update might not be in order):

 - [notebook] improve SOFA notebook, add inference
-- [notebook] update NSF hifigan finetuning notebook
+- [notebook] REMOVE MFA inference notebook (migrate to SOFA or something)

 ___